dfinance/docs/move_vm/README.md

 All this makes Move VM much safer than other blockchains VMs.
 For example, the famous DAO hack just couldn't happen, because of the resource model and bytecode verification.

-We recommend reading next parts of this documentation together with [Move book](/move_vm/move_book.md) which is written by our team members.
+We recommend reading next parts of this documentation together with [Move book](/move_vm/move_book.md) which is written by one of our team members.